 During the most recent two business cycles, Delaware's economic performance has largely mirrored national trends in terms of employment and income growth.
 In this period, Delaware has consistently posted lower unemployment rates than the United States.
-More recently, however, Delaware has experienced an unemployment rate aligning more closely to the national average.
+More recently, however, Delaware has experienced an unemployment rate that matches the national average.

 The State's recent performance is due, in part, to the changing composition of its economic base.
 With a heavy concentration in financial services, the State's economy could not avoid the effects of recent industry turmoil.
-Despite this uncertainty, the State's major employers, Bank of America, N.A., JPMorgan Chase & Co., Barclays Bank Delaware and Capital One, continue to maintain a major presence in the State and demonstrate the State's importance as a financial center.
-In addition to purchasing a former MBNA America Bank facility, JP Morgan Chase purchased two of its previously leased facilities in downtown Wilmington as well as 58 acres of the AstraZeneca campus in Fairfax, Delaware further demonstrating its commitment to Delaware.
-The State's long-established manufacturing sectors, oil-refining and fibers, have also suffered as a result of the worst economic downturn since World War II.
+Despite this uncertainty, the State's major employers, Bank of America, N.A., JPMorgan Chase & Co., Barclays Bank Delaware and now Capital One, continue to maintain a major presence in the State and demonstrate the State's importance as a financial center.
+Capital One, which purchased the popular on-line bank, ING Direct, in February 2013, began filling 170 positions making good on its promise to add approximately 500 jobs in the State by the end of 2013.
+JP Morgan Chase purchased a former MBNA America Bank, N.A. site to house 800 new marketing, technology and information security jobs, part of its commitment to add 1,200 Delaware employees.
+The State's long-established manufacturing sectors, oilrefining and fibers, have also suffered as a result of the worst economic downturn since World War II.
 In response to these setbacks, however, the State has made important strides to reinvigorate and modernize its manufacturing base.
-The site of the former Chrysler plant was purchased by the University of Delaware to pursue science, technology and advanced research.
-The "STAR" campus now houses a health sciences complex dedicated to advanced healthcare research, education and delivery.
-Bloom Energy now produces solid oxide fuel cells, "Bloom Boxes", in a new, on-site manufacturing facility, and through a project with NRG Energy Inc., all-electric vehicles give and take power from an electric power grid using technology invented at the University of Delaware.
+PBF Energy Partners continue to operate the former Valero refinery in Delaware City, Delaware.
+Bloom Energy began producing solid oxide fuel cells, "Bloom Boxes", in a new manufacturing facility on the site of the State's former Chrysler assembly plant.
+In addition to its commitment to Delmarva Power, Bloom Energy has received orders from JP Morgan Chase and Macy's in Cheshire, Connecticut and counts Walmart, Google, eBay, FedEx, Staples, Coke and Bank of America as customers.
+Allen Harim Foods, a poultry processor and breeder, has announced a \$100 million investment in a former pickling plant in Millsboro, Delaware and has committed to creating 700 new jobs.
+ILC Dover, an engineering development and manufacturing firm, transferred 115 new jobs to Delaware from Mexico by moving the manufacturing operations of its recently acquired subsidiary, Grayling Industries, to a new plant in Sussex County.
+Additionally, West Chester, Pennsylvania-based The Data Centers LLC has proposed to build a 288,000 square foot, self-powered data center on a portion of the campus that once housed the Chrysler Newark Assembly Plant.